garyfox/hotelRecommendationEngineRMAAIG/README.md

 ---

-**Built with**: Python, Ollama, SentenceTransformers, FAISS, Rich CLI, Booking.com API

-*An intelligent approach to understanding what travelers really want.*
+Built with Python, Ollama, Claude AI, and a RapidAPI.com that paginates through Booking.com.
+Creates intelligent insights into what travelers really want.